DeepSpeed Data Efficiency: A composable library that makes better use of data, increases training efficiency, and improves model quality

 The curriculum learning and random-LTD techniques are complementary.
 Inside DeepSpeed Data Efficiency framework, we seamlessly compose the two techniques as shown in Figure 2 above, where curriculum learning helps to sample the next data batch and random-LTD helps to decide how to route each sampled data inside the model.
 DeepSpeed Data Efficiency solves several complexities when composing the two techniques so that users can easily apply each technique or both to their training pipeline.
 The composability of DeepSpeed Data Efficiency also applies to data sampling and routing techniques in general, so that it provides a platform to implement and compose additional data efficiency techniques.

 The composed DeepSpeed Data Efficiency solution leverages both data efficiency techniques and achieves even better data and training efficiency.
 Take the GPT-3 pretraining task as an example, composing CL and random-LTD, with 100% data, leads to the best model quality in our experiments (Table 7 Case (1) to (4)).
 When pretraining with 50% data, the baseline training results in worse zero-shot and 10-shot evaluation accuracy, and using either CL or random-LTD can only recover part of the 10-shot accuracy loss.
 On the other hand, the composed data efficiency solution achieves the same or better accuracy results as baseline with 100% data, demonstrating a 2x data and 2x time saving (Case (5) to (8)).
+Similar benefit such as 2x data saving was also observed when applying our solution to BERT pretraining.

 |Case||Pretrain data||Pretrain time (on 64 V100)||Avg 0-shot accuracy||Avg 10-shot accuracy|